MatrixAI/Polykey-Docs/docs/tutorials/polykey-cli/installation.md

 :::warning

 Polykey-CLI has only been tested on Linux and macOS.
 We are working on supporting other platforms.
 There's minor teething problems when it comes supporting other platforms.
-Help us by reporting issues.
+Help us by reporting issues. `where & How?`

 :::